wpeterman/ResistanceGA/vignettes/ResistanceGA.md

 The fact that optimization often converges on a highly correlated solution, rather than the true solution, is an important point/caveat.
 I do not currently know of a solution to avoid it.
 In developing this code, it seems about 50/50 as to whether the exact resistance values are recovered, or whether a correlated equivalent is recovered.
 The surfaces have been optimized to *match* truth, but the absolute values have not been recovered.
 Nonetheless, these methods capture the important relationships between surfaces, as well as categorical levels within surfaces.
 Importantly, all of this is done without *a priori* assumptions or researcher bias.

 # Multisurface optimization using least cost paths
-This optimization too 76 iterations and completed in 50 minutes, and correctly recovered the relative relationship among the surfaces
+This optimization took 76 iterations, completed in 50 minutes, and correctly recovered the relative relationship among the surfaces.
+It is also possible to run the optimization in parallel when using least cost paths.
+This can be done by setting `parallel = TRUE` or `parallel = #cores` in `GA.prep`.
+This example took 119 iterations to run in parallel on 4 cores, but completed in only 22 minutes.

 ```r
 # Create the true resistance/response surface